atrahhdis/mahasivipassana/static/downloads/md/Questions and Answers with Mahasi Sayadaw - Mahasi Sayadaw.md

 It will take time to develop concentration if you note an object too varied, or too subtle, while it can be aroused faster if you observe an obvious and limited object.
 That is why we instruct yogis to start their practice with watching the abdomen characterised by stiffness, pressure, vibration which are identical with vayo-dhatu, the air-element.

 **Q19.
-Venerable Sir, are there only two objects to note, ‘rising and falling?**
+Venerable Sir, are there only two objects to note, ‘rising and falling'?**

 Yes, one is instructed to note initially only two objects, ‘rising and falling’.
 He is however instructed to note thoughts also if they occur, and then to go back to the main object.
 Similarly with pain.
 He should go back to the main object when the pain fades away or after a moderate amount of time even if the pain persists.
 The same is true with bending and stretching of limbs, or changing postures.